derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/04/2023 16:14:41 : 3 Database Admins walked into a NoSQL bar.
+01/05/2023 16:16:33 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand hexadecimal and 15 others.
+Two bytes meet.
+The first byte asks, 'Are you ill?'
+The second byte replies, 'No, just feeling a bit off.'
 <!-- replace-with-joke ends -->